HobbitLong/SupContrast/README.md

 ## Update

 ImageNet model (small batch size with the trick of the momentum encoder) is released [here](https://www.dropbox.com/s/l4a69ececk4spdt/supcon.pth?dl=0).
+It achieved > 79% top-1 accuracy.

 ## Loss Function
 The loss function [`SupConLoss`](https://github.com/HobbitLong/SupContrast/blob/master/losses.py#L11) in `losses.py` takes `features` (L2 normalized) and `labels` as input, and return the loss.
 If `labels` is `None` or not passed to the it, it degenerates to SimCLR.